 - a.
-Eligibility for services within facilities operated by the IHS (which are billed by IHS to the tribe) or run by a tribal organization for the Federal Government - (1) Individuals of Indian descent belonging to the Indian community served by the local facilities and program are eligible to receive services.
+Eligibility for Services within Facilities Operated by the IHS (Which Are Billed by IHS to the Tribe) or Run by a Tribal Organization for the Federal Government - (1) Individuals of Indian descent belonging to the Indian community served by the local facilities and program are eligible to receive services.
 An individual may be regarded as within the scope of the Indian health and medical service if he/she is regarded as an Indian by the community in which he/she lives as evidenced by such factors as tribal membership, enrollment, residence on tax-exempt land, ownership of restricted property, active participation in Indian affairs, or other relevant factors in keeping with the general Bureau of Indian Affairs practices in the jurisdiction (42 CFR section 136.12(a)(2)). - (2) Non-Indian women pregnant with an eligible Indian's child are eligible for services.
-In cases where the woman is not married to the eligible Indian under applicable state or tribal law, paternity must be acknowledged in writing by the Indian or determined by order of a court of competent jurisdiction.
+In cases when the woman is not married to the eligible Indian under applicable state or tribal law, paternity must be acknowledged in writing by the Indian or determined by order of a court of competent jurisdiction.
 Services may be provided only during the period of her pregnancy through postpartum (generally six weeks after delivery) (42 CFR section 136.12(a)). - (3) Services may be provided to non-Indian members of an eligible Indian's household if a medical officer in charge determines that such services are needed to control an acute infectious disease or a public health hazard (42 CFR section 136.12(a)).